MakeSchool-Tutorials/MakeSchoolNotes-Swift/P13-What-You-Learned/content.md

 ###Note Lifecycle

-* **Create Note**: You can create new notes by creating an empty Note object and passing this through to the New Note Controller for populating note information.
+* **Create Note**: You created new notes by passing an empty Note object through to the New Note Controller to be populated by the user.

-* **Display/Modify**: You learn to display your note and allow the user to modify existing note information.
+* **Display/Modify**: You learnt how to display the note and allow the user to modify existing note information.

 * **Remove Notes**: You implemented the facility to remove notes through the trash can and using table view behaviour (swipe to delete).